haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/themes/theme-create.md

  </theme>
 {% endhighlight %}

-If you change the theme title or parent theme information in `theme.xml` after a theme was already [registered](#register_theme), you need to open or reload any {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} page for your changes to be saved in the database.
+If you change the theme title or parent theme information in `theme.xml` after a theme was already [registered](#register_theme), you need to open or reload any {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %} page for your changes to be saved in the database.

 ## Make your theme a Composer package (optional) {#fedg_create_theme_composer}